Planning Your Dream Elopement on the Oregon Coast

 ⏳ Waiting Period and Validity

-Waiting Period: There is a mandatory 3-day waiting period after the license is issued before the marriage ceremony can take place.
-Some counties may waive this period for an additional fee.
+Waiting Period: There is a mandatory 3-day waiting period after the license is issued before the marriage ceremony can occur.
+Some counties may waive this period for an extra fee.

 License Validity: The marriage license is valid for 60 days from the date of issuance.